Octavia Fields Branch Library

 The Humble community has been part of the Harris County Public Library system since its founding in 1921.
 The first Humble library station opened in November 1921 at the Humble School.
 Miss M. Whiteley was the custodian of the 114 books in the collection.
 The books circulated very well, with more than 260 checkouts in the first month of operation.

-By November of 1922, the library had 388 books and an average monthly circulation of 700 checkouts.
+By November 1922, the library had 388 books and an average monthly circulation of 700.

 Three years later, in 1926, the collection moved to a local church, and Margaret Carpenter was put in charge.
 Circulation continued to increase as the library opened for an additional afternoon each week.
 The community wanted a separate library building, but eventually, space was set aside in the new Humble Courthouse, which was under construction at the time.